 In Part 1, Uber and Lyft – What You Need to Know, I discussed Assembly Bill 2293’s three stages of insurance coverage.
-In this post, I will attempt to examine it from a passenger point of view.
+In this post, I will attempt to examine Uber and Lyft passenger protection issues.
 I will also try to flesh out some glaring holes or problems that were not addressed by the law.
 This is something passengers should be aware of.
 But before that, here’s a quick recap of the law.

 Stage One applies when a driver logs on and hasn’t accepted a ride, but doesn’t concern passengers.
 Stage Two applies when a driver accepts a ride on the app and ends when the driver completes the transaction on the app or until the ride is complete.
 Stage Three applies when a passenger enters a ride and until the passenger exits the vehicle.
 Stage Three provides uninsured and underinsured motorist coverage up to $1,000,000.00.